Pederasty in ancient Greece: Origins

 The Greek practice of pederasty came suddenly into prominence at the end of the Archaic period of Greek history.
 There is a brass plaque from Crete, about 650–625 BC, which is the oldest surviving representation of pederastic custom.
-Such representations appear from all over Greece in the next century; literary sources show it as being established custom in many cities by the 5th century BC.
+Such representations appear from all over Greece in the next century; literary and artistic sources show it as being established custom in many cities by the 5th century BC.

 Cretan pederasty as a social institution seems to have been grounded in an initiation which involved abduction.
 A man (φιλήτωρ – philetor, "lover") selected a youth, enlisted the chosen one's friends to help him, and carried off the object of his affections to his andreion, a sort of men's club or meeting hall.
 The youth received gifts, and the philetor along with the friends went away with him for two months into the countryside, where they hunted and feasted.
 At the end of this time, the philetor presented the youth with three contractually required gifts: military attire, an ox, and a drinking cup.
 Other costly gifts followed.
 Upon their return to the city, the youth sacrificed the ox to Zeus, and his friends joined him at the feast.
 He received special clothing that in adult life marked him as kleinos, "famous, renowned".
 The initiate was called a parastatheis, "he who stands beside", perhaps because, like Ganymede the cup-bearer of Zeus, he stood at the side of the philetor during meals in the andreion and served him from the cup that had been ceremonially presented.
 In this interpretation, the formal custom reflects myth and ritual.